LORI LANDAY, Ph.D.

 ESSAYS, ARTICLES AND CHAPTERS

-Forthcoming "Myth Blocks: How LEGO Transmedia Configures & Remixes Mythic Structures in the Ninjago and Chima Themes."
-In The LEGO Studies Reader.
+"Myth Blocks: How LEGO Transmedia Configures & Remixes Mythic Structures in the Ninjago and Chima Themes."
+In LEGO Studies: Examining the Building Blocks of a Transmedial Phenomenon.
 Edited by Mark J.P.
 Wolf.
-New York and London: Taylor and Francis, 2015.
+New York and London: Routledge, 2014:55-80.

 "Interactivity."
 In The Routledge Companion to Video Game Studies Edited by Mark J.P.
 Wolf and Bernard Perron.
 New York: Taylor & Francis, 2014: 173-184.
 PDF of draft.

 "The Mirror of Performance: Kinaesthetics, Subjectivity & the Body in Film, Television, & Virtual